 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
-These sources may be untrustworthy for credible/verifiable information, therefore fact checking and further investigation is recommended on a per article basis when obtaining information from these sources.
+These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

 Founded in 2003 by Anthony William (Coviello), Medical Medium is a website that publishes pseudoscientific medical and health advice based on alleged communication with a spirit.
-Anthony William claims to be a Medium and according to the about page he “was born with the unique ability to converse with the Spirit of Compassion, who provides him with extraordinarily accurate health information that’s far ahead of its time.”
+Anthony William claims to be a Medium, and according to the about page, he “was born with the unique ability to converse with the Spirit of Compassion, who provides him with extraordinarily accurate health information that’s far ahead of its time.”

 Analysis / Bias

 In review, Medical Medium publishes news on alternative health and nutrition.
-Anthony William does not hold any medical degrees, however, he claims his information comes from the “Spirit of Compassion.”
-This spirt has misinformed him on numerous occasions such as advising him that Celery Juice is a miracle food that can cure numerous ailments.
+Anthony William does not hold any medical degrees; however, he claims his information comes from the “Spirit of Compassion.”
+This spirit has misinformed him numerous times, such as advising him that Celery Juice is a miracle food that can cure numerous ailments.
 For example, he claims that celery juice can help chronic fatigue syndrome How Celery Juice Helps Chronic Fatigue Syndrome.
 In fact, Anthony William claims without evidence that celery juice will cure most medical problems.

 Medical Medium also promotes that Celery Juice will detox the body from heavy metals such as mercury, which they falsely claim causes autism: Study: No Link Between Mercury Exposure and Autism-like Behaviors.
 In general, this is a quackery-level pseudoscience website that frequently makes false or misleading claims regarding health.